Thursday, July 13, 2017

 The Transportation Museum was located across the street from the Pennyroyal Museum.
 It was once a Fire Station.

-There was a crew of men working on the roof, and they were repairing the Clocktower.
-(Many years ago, the Captain's room caught fire and burned the first clock tower, which was larger than the one now on top of the firehouse.)
+A crew of men was working on the roof, repairing the Clocktower.
+(Many years ago, the Captain's room caught fire and burned the first clock tower, which is more significant than the one now on top of the firehouse.)

 The firehouse was built before automobiles, and the first fire truck was pulled by horses.